Planning Consultancy:

 Planning permission was sought for a change of use of the taxi office to a house in multiple occupation.
 The property can accommodate five en-suite bedrooms and a communal kitchen, living room and WC at ground floor.
 There is a basement area for storage.

-The scheme was not considered to contravene Policy H11 b), c), or d). due to amended planms to place the kitchen at ground floor level, which has reduced the number of proposed bedrooms in the property from six to five.
+The scheme was not considered to contravene Coventry Plannig Policy H11 b), c), or d). due to amended planms to place the kitchen at ground floor level, which has reduced the number of proposed bedrooms in the property from six to five.
 The loft bedroom is only served by rooflights; however the room has a dual aspect and four rooflights to provide an appropriate level of natural light and ventilation.

 In terms of Policy H11 a); the site relates to a narrow-fronted end-terrace dwellinghouse within a high-density street of other terrace dwellinghouses.
 It is recognised that there are existing on-street parking pressures and proposals that intensify the use and car parking demand to the detriment of neighbours would not be supported.